 Predicting future severe storm events in a constantly changing climate has proven to be a difficult task.
-Predicting extremes in New York State is particularly difficult because of the region's geographic location.
-It is positioned roughly halfway between the equator and the North Pole and is exposed to both cold and dry airstreams from the south.
+Predicting extremes in New York State is particularly difficult because it is located roughly halfway between the equator and the North Pole and is exposed to both cold and dry airstreams from the south.
 The interaction between these opposing air masses often leads to turbulent weather across the region (Keim 1997).

-According to the Storm Events Database, Suffolk County has been impacted by 341 severe storm events between 1950 and 2020 (Table 5.4.10-6).
+According to the Storm Events Database, Suffolk County has been impacted by 341 severe storm events between 1950 and 2020 (Table 5.4.13-6).
+Based on the historic record, it is anticipated that Suffolk County will continue to experience severe storm events on an annual basis.